CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 ## 🔍 Detection Comparison — Original vs Custom YOLOv12s

-Side-by-side prediction comparisons between the **baseline YOLOv12s** and the **proposed model**.
-The custom model shows higher confidence scores, fewer weapon↔`no_weapon` confusions, and fewer missed detections — especially for small and partially occluded weapons.
+Side-by-side predictions from the **baseline YOLOv12s** vs the **proposed model**: higher confidence scores, fewer weapon↔`no_weapon` confusions, and fewer missed detections — especially for small and partially occluded weapons.
 Figures 8–10 of the paper additionally isolate the **most safety-critical error mode** (actual weapons misclassified as `no_weapon`), which the proposed model reduces relative to the baseline.

 <details>
 <summary><b>🖼️ Click to view all detection examples</b></summary>